NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 ### Price: Factors, Decisions, and Pricing Strategies

 **Price Considerations:** Price decisions in business should take into account factors such as profit margins and the expected response of competitors to pricing changes.
 Several key aspects of price decisions include the listed price, discounts offered, financing options, and leasing possibilities.
-These decisions are influenced by various factors and strategies:

 #### Factors Influencing Price Decisions: